biof309/spring2019-solo-project-RSgithub74/README.rst

 =========
-My New Project
+My New Solo Project #1
 =========

-This will be a really cool project
+This may be a really cool project

 Description